adisandro/MMINT/examples/SOSYM22/edu.toronto.cs.se.mmint.examples.sosym22/SOSYM22/README.md

 ## SOSYM 2022 paper

-A Lean Approach to Building Valid Model-Based Safety Arguments
+The ForeMoSt Approach to Building Valid Model-Based Safety Arguments

 ## Instructions to reproduce the examples

 This example runs natively on Linux only.

-Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at <https://doi.org/10.5281/zenodo.5110436>, letting you skip to step 2.4.
+Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at Zenodo, letting you skip to step 2.4.

+We can't share the K9 Mars Rover case study (Sec.
+6.2).
+To illustrate the use of queries, we provide an alternative FCS example.

 1. Lean
     1. Download and extract the Lean theorem prover from here: <https://oleanstorage.azureedge.net/releases/bundles/trylean_linux.tar.gz>